 People around the world are discovering the benefits of house sitting in exchange for a place to stay.
 Consider writing ad copy or blog posts for house sitting companies or house exchange websites.

 Location independence is another hot topic at the moment, and it fits well into the category of travel.
 To be location independent, people also need to be financially independent.
-Consider writing for personal finance websites about debt repayment, or writing a case study about how someone travels the world because they have no debt.
+Consider writing for personal finance websites about debt repayment, or consider writing a case study about how someone travels the world because they have no debt.

 If you study the travel mind map closely, you’ll find even more ideas on places to pitch.
 These topics are all related to travel, but they’re diverse enough that you won’t die of boredom writing about one topic for the rest of your life.